werpu/input_pipe/readme.md

 ## Does it work?

-Yes as the time of writing I have it working but no final version yet so smaller adjustments still might be needed on my side.
+Yes it works and is function complete, but still might have minor bugs (none that I am aware of atm) The documentation is still very basic and I will extend it in the upcoming weeks before tagging 1.0.

 ## Automated setup?